JAlcocerT/JAlcocerT/content/blog/dev-cool-hugo-pb-r2.md

 And few weeks ago I was created some kind of HUGO Flasked version to be edited via ~ FlaskCMS.

-But as Pocketbase happened in the meantime, I thought, do I really need Flask for this?
+But as Pocketbase happened in the meantime, I thought, **do I really need Flask** for this CMS like edits?

 I just want to have images placed into some folders, and pocketbase can do that, even relate it to object storage like R2 thanks to its minio compatibility.